I used SVN & Tortoise SVN years ago. There was one cool feature: ignore-on-commit.

 There is one more tip with it - use aliases.
 Put lines below to .gitconfig file.

-Now commands at the begining is available the next way:
+Now the commands at the beginning are available the following way:

 git hide <filename>